U-PROX IC A

 • public institutions (sports complexes, museums, metro, etc.)

-• Everything that is in U-PROX, from the idea to the engineering implementation is done exclusively in Ukraine.
+• Everything that is U-PROX, from the idea to the engineering implementation is done exclusively in Ukraine.

 • You can buy U-Prox equipment from our partners.